Southeast Asia Studies

 Requirements

-Students seeking to earn the certificate are required to take four courses beyond the L4 level in their chosen language, at least two of which must be Yale courses designated as L5.
+Students seeking to earn the certificate are required to take four courses beyond the L4 level (VIET 142), at least two of which must be Yale courses designated as L5 (VIET 150, 160, 460).
 All courses must be taken for a letter grade, and students must achieve a grade of B or above.
-With the approval of the adviser, one advanced non-L5 Yale course, conducted in the target language, such as an independent study course (graded Pass/Fail), a graduate seminar, or an advanced seminar may count toward certification requirements.
+With the approval of the certificate adviser, up to two advanced non-L5 Yale course, conducted in the target language, such as an independent study course (VIET 470 or 471) (graded Pass/Fail) or an advanced seminar may count toward certification requirements.
+Only one independent study course with Pass/Fail will be counted toward the certificate requirement.

 The certificate adviser may also approve the substitution of up to two credits earned during study abroad and taught in the target language to count toward the certificate requirements.
 If the adviser approves courses taken outside of Yale for inclusion in the certificate requirements, students must take the necessary steps to ensure that those courses appear on their transcripts.